Find my work for CNBC here. Highlights include:

-Check out Bedford + Bowery’s first installment of my latest print project: An Investigation into NYC’s Fake IDs and Those Who Use Them.
-The first chapter, covering the loss of Dahlia’s Mexican Restaurant’s liquor license, explores what they did wrong and why it might not make a difference.
+Check out Bedford + Bowery’s installment of my NYU Journalism thesis: An Investigation into NYC’s Fake IDs and Those Who Use Them.
+The chapter, covering the loss of Dahlia’s Mexican Restaurant’s liquor license, explores what the East Village staple did wrong and why it might not make a difference.
 Read it here.

 Watch me co-anchor NYU Tonight’s weekly newscast class, supervised by our very own Joe Peyronnin, here: